ing-bank/baker/core/baker-test/README.md

       classOf[SomeSensoryEvent] :: classOf[InteractionSucceeded] :: EmptyFlow
 ```

-You can create new event flows from other event flows:
+Or a new events flow can be created from existing one:

 **java:**